Reimagining the Home Landscape

 While there is no one-size-fits-all solution for creating a “forever home” landscape, there are ways to rethink our yards, so people in different stages of life can easily experience nature and enjoy their homes for more years.

-Raise your plants up
+Raise your garden plants up

 When things are on the ground, we often overlook them, observed Emmanuel Didier, principal and creative director of Didier Design Studio, the landscape architects behind the sensory gardens at Denver Art Museum and Denver Botanic Gardens.